Wyoming Home Services (WyHS) - Formerly CBIHS

-The Community Based In Home Services program (CBIHS) is used to provide services to those qualified individuals who are at risk of premature institutionalization.
+The Wyoming Home Services (WyHS) program is used to provide services to those qualified individuals who are at risk of premature institutionalization.
 These services are designed to keep people in the least restrictive environment for as long as possible.
-If you would like to see what CBIHS services are in which county, please view the OAA services provider index.
+If you would like to see what WyHS services are in which county, please view the OAA services provider index.

 Care Coordination - Assistance either in the form of access or care coordination in circumstances where the person and/or their care-givers are experiencing diminished functioning capacities, personal conditions or other characteristics which require the provision of services by formal service providers.
 Activities of case management include assessing needs, developing care plans, authorizing services, arranging services, coordinating the provision of services among providers, follow-up and reassessment as required.

 Personal care - Providing personal assistance, stand-by assistance, supervision or cues for persons with the inability to perform with one or more of the following activities of daily living; eating, dressing, bathing, toileting, transferring in and out of bed/chair, or walking.

 Chore services - Providing assistance to persons with the inability to perform one or more of the following instrumental activities of daily living; heavy housework, yard work, or sidewalk maintenance.